Force, Displacement & Bloody Knuckles

 Applying The Right Forces

-So there’s the perspective.
+So there is the perspective.
 Being aware of the different types of applied force can go a long way to choosing the right methods for each task.
 And, for safety.
-It’s also a great way to avoid issues — not only with bloody knuckles, but in all sorts of disastrous ways — like these examples of gantry crane failures.
+It is also a great way to avoid issues and secondary failures – not only with bloody knuckles, but in all sorts of disastrous ways – like these examples of gantry crane failures.

-Think about it next time force is needed.
+Think about it next time you need force with your shop tools.
 It’s your turn.
-Next time you’re using a wrench in an area where there is a risk of bloody knuckles, thing about how the human body actually applies force.
+Next time you are using a wrench in an area where there is a risk of bloody knuckles, thing about how the human body actually applies force.
+Maybe there are better ways for applied force?

 Comments